cf-cloud89/blue-green-deployment-with-nginx/README.md

 ## File Structure

 -   `docker-compose.yml`: Orchestrates the `nginx`, `app_blue`, and `app_green` services.
 -   `nginx.conf.template`: Nginx config template.
-Variables (`${...}`) are injected by the entrypoint script.
+Variables (`${...}`) are injected by the nginx-init script.
--   `entrypoint.sh`: The script that runs in the Nginx container to generate the final config from the template.
+-   `nginx-init.sh`: The script that runs in the Nginx container to generate the final config from the template.
 -   `.env.example`: Provides example environment variables.
 -   `README.md`: This file.